 To store user passwords safely, it is critical to understand the differences between symmetric encryption and hashing.
 Algorithms such as PBKDF2, bcrypt, and scrypt all utilize per user salts and iterative hashing capabilities to store passwords securely.

 The Internet and web applications will become even more important parts of everyday life as they are trusted with increasingly sensitive information.
 It is imperative that developers and application owners ensure they are doing everything they can to secure user information.
-This starts with a proper understanding of fundamental security controls and the protection of user passwords using modern hashing algorithms.Michael Coates is the Chairman of the OWASP board, an international non-profit organization focused on advancing and evangelizing the field of application security.
-In addition, he is the creator of OWASP AppSensor, a project dedicated to creating attack-aware applications ...
+This starts with a proper understanding of fundamental security controls and the protection of user passwords using modern hashing algorithms.Michael Coates is the CEO and Co-Founder of Altitude Networks.
+Previously, Michael was the Chief Information Security Officer at Twitter.
+Michael has also served for six years on the OWASP global board of directors, three of those years as the chairman.Prior to Twitter, ...
 View Full Bio